In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Stir the arrowroot slurry to recombine, then add the slurry and your protein to the pan, toss to coat, and cook until heated through, about 1 minute.
+Stir the arrowroot slurry to recombine, then add the slurry and your protein and any accumulated juices to the pan.
+Toss to coat and cook until heated through, about 1 minute.
 Remove from the heat and season to taste with salt and pepper.

 Transfer the chow mein to individual bowls, garnish with the green parts of the scallions, and serve.

 - Fill a pot with water for the ramen.